 The shop’s baristas did not step away from their espresso machines to gawk.
 His name provoked a shoulder shrug from one of them, white noise between customers’ orders.

-Though Swalwell, 38, is a frequent guest on cable news shows – he also introduced legislation early this month to suspend the statue of limitations for sitting presidents, so President Donald Trump could be prosecuted for federal crimes he may have committed before or during his time in office – he is relatively unknown outside Capitol Hill and his East Bay congressional district.
+Swalwell, 38, is a frequent guest on cable news shows.
+He also introduced legislation early this month to suspend the statue of limitations for sitting presidents, so President Donald Trump could be prosecuted for federal crimes he may have committed before or during his time in office.
+But he is relatively unknown outside Capitol Hill and his East Bay congressional district.

 He announced his presidential bid April 8 on the “Late Show With Stephen Colbert,” joining 23 other Democrats in the race.